makerdao/community/governance/polls/Maker Wormhole Deployment - April 4, 2022.md

 ---
-title: Launch Maker Wormhole With Optimism and Arbitrum Domains - March 28, 2022
+title: Launch Maker Wormhole With Optimism and Arbitrum Domains - April 4, 2022
 summary: Signal your support or opposition to launching Maker Wormhole and approving Gateways for the Optimism and Arbitrum Domains, allowing Fast DAI Withdrawals.
 discussion_link: https://forum.makerdao.com/t/request-to-poll-for-maker-wormhole-deployment-and-associated-risk-parameters/14209
 vote_type: Plurality Voting